-Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire Panels Connect with Screws - Perpendicular Intersection Purpose: Transfer of in-plane and out-of-plane loads between panels.
+Connection Type Image Designer Notes Class Load Cost Const Inspect Fire 14-1.
+Panels Connect with Screws - Perpendicular Intersection Purpose: Transfer of in-plane and out-of-plane loads between panels.
 Often used as an erection aid only where connection is not otherwise structurally required.
-Description: Intersecting panels are butted together and connected with partially-threaded screws Notes: Capacity of connection is based on capacity of screws.
+Description: Intersecting panels butted together and connected with partially-threaded screws.
+Notes: Capacity of connection based on capacity of screws.
 It is possible to design this connection to enforce kinematic compatibility and thus composite behavior between the two panels.
 1 Low \$ Easy Easy Level II Panels Connect with Brackets - Perpendicular Intersection Purpose: Transfer of in-plane and out-of-plane loads between panels.
 Often used as an erection aid only where connection is not otherwise structurally required.
-Description: Intersecting panels are butted together and connected with brackets.
-Brackets are connected to each panel with dowel-type fasteners.
-Notes: Capacity of connection is based on capacity of bracket and dowel-type fasteners.
+Description: Intersecting panels butted together and connected with brackets.
+Brackets connected to each panel with dowel-type fasteners.
+Notes: Capacity of connection based on capacity of bracket and dowel-type fasteners.
 It is possible to design this connection to enforce kinematic compatibility and thus composite behavior between the two panels.
 Bracket may be proprietary.
-Potential bracket suppliers include Simpson Strong-Tie, Rothoblaas and MiTek.
 2 or 3 Medium \$\$ Easy Easy Level III

 Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire 14-3.
 Panels Connect with Half-Lap Joint - Perpendicular Intersection Purpose: Transfer of in-plane and out-of-plane loads between panels.
 Often used as an erection aid only where connection is not otherwise structurally required.
 Description: Intersecting panels with compatible notches are lapped and connected using partially-threaded screws or nails.
-Notes: Capacity of connection is controlled by shear capacity of dowel-type fasteners.
-Orientation of the notches will determine the construction sequence.
-Screws are more common than nails, in particular as panel thickness increases.
-Notch width is generally controlled by screw edge distance requirements, which vary by manufacturer.
+Notes: Capacity of connection controlled by shear capacity of dowel-type fasteners.
+Orientation of notches will determine construction sequence.
+Screws more common than nails, in particular as panel thickness increases.
+Notch width generally controlled by screw edge distance requirements, which vary by manufacturer.
 May be designed to carry lateral loads across joint.
 Reinforcing screws may be required for this application.
 Inconsistencies in notch depth can cause surface variations in adjacent panels.
-1 Low \$\$ Moderate Easy LevelI 14-4.
+1 Low \$\$ Moderate Easy Levell 14-4.
 Panels Connect with Slot Connector Purpose: Transfer of in-plane shear along the panel-to-panel joint.
 Description: Adjacent wall panels are butted together and secured using proprietary slot connector in compatible notches in panels.
-Slot connectors are positively connected with screws as specified by manufacturer.
-Notes: Capacity of connection is based on manufacturer specifications.
+Slot connectors positively connected with screws as specified by manufacturer.
+Notes: Capacity of connection based on manufacturer specifications.
 Connectors have tight construction tolerance.
-Possible suppliers include Rothoblaas.
 3 High \$\$\$ Moderate Easy Level III